tycho01/react-storybook/docs/setting-up-for-css.md

 Meteor will automatically import any CSS files into your app.
 You can also use Less, SCSS or other preprocessors via build-time packages.

-React Storybook cannot import CSS automatically.
+Ng2 Storybook cannot import CSS automatically.
 But instead, you can do this:

-* You can configure React Storybook to use a CSS loader.
+* You can configure Ng2 Storybook to use a CSS loader.
 * Then import the main CSS file(s) into `.storybook/config.js`.
 * Then import component-specific CSS file(s) right into your story files.

-**Let's configure React Storybook to use the style loader inside a Meteor app.**
+**Let's configure Ng2 Storybook to use the style loader inside a Meteor app.**

-* Make sure you've added React Storybook properly inside the app.
+* Make sure you've added Ng2 Storybook properly inside the app.
 * Then install style loader with `npm install --save-dev style-loader raw-loader`.
 * Then create a file called `.storybook/webpack.config.js` with the following content